 Rather than eating fish daily, adding a fish oil supplement may be a safer way to increase Omega – 3’s because the companies now use molecular filtration to get the toxic stuff out.

 There’s really no way to know exactly how much fish is too much (toxicity wise) because levels of mercury are variable, but a good rule of thumb is having fatty fish once or twice a week, and just supplement the rest of the time.

-Much of the current research shows 1.5 grams on the low end to 3 grams at the high end.
-Fish oil is usually sold as liquid or in capsules.
+Much of the current research shows the optimal amount of fish oil to take is 1.5 grams on the low end to 3 grams at the high end.
+Fish oil for weight loss is usually sold as liquid or in capsules.
 EPA/ DHA are how Omega – 3’s are commonly referred to on the label.

 Many fish oil capsules on the market provide 120 mg of EPA and 180 mg of DHA for a total of 300 mg’s of Omega’s.
 In this case you’d take 6- 10 capsules daily with meals.

 I know some people who take the whole amount in one shot, but most of my clients who take the capsules prefer to space them out over 3 meals- 3 with a power breakfast, 3 with lunch and 3 with dinner.